 The Games Breakdown module of Store Intelligence measures Download and Revenue performance of Game Sub-categories on the App Store or Google Play.
+It can help identify consumer trends and which categories are most competitive.
 You can learn more in our support documentation about how we define Downloads and Revenue.
-Games Breakdown is similar to Store Summary, but only downloads and revenue from games are counted, and instead of filtering by app categories, you can filter by game categories.

 Game categories are different on the App Store and Google Play.
 On Google Play, all games belong to exactly one game category.
 There are no sub-categories, the structure is flat.
 On the App Store, apps have a primary category and, optionally, a secondary category.
 If either of those categories are Games, then the app may also belong to zero, one, or two game sub-categories.
 There is no primary game sub-category.